kauffmanes/intrepidem/src/content/projects/study-works.md

 ---
 title: Study-Works
-date: "2019-07-10"
+date: "2014-2015"
 path: /projects/study-works
 ---

-StudyWorks is a product of PHT® that is a "secure online portal of all Electronic Clinical Outcome Assessment (eCOA) data collected by any PHT device" (as is stated on the PHT Corp website).
+StudyWorks is a product of <a href="https://ert.com" target="_blank">PHT®</a> that is a "secure online portal of all Electronic Clinical Outcome Assessment (eCOA) data collected by any PHT device" (as is stated on the PHT Corp website).
 My role in the project was client-side development - building out the user interface and interacting with the powerful backend.
 Our team followed the Agile development cycle using two week iterations.

+*PHT has since been bought by the company ERT, headquarted in Pittsburgh, PA.*

-Project type: design, development
+**Project type**: design, development <br />
-Technologies used: HTML, CSS, jQuery, JavaScript, AngularJS, LESS, Grunt, NPM, Bower, Git, Accurev, Karma/Jasmine, Adobe Photoshop CS6
+**Technologies used**: HTML, CSS, jQuery, JavaScript, AngularJS, LESS, Grunt, NPM, Bower, Git, Accurev, Karma/Jasmine, Adobe Photoshop CS6

 ![A table containing permissions](../../images/pht1.png)
 ![Screenshot of domain selection in StudyWorks™](../../images/pht2.png)